benofben/the_intelligent_property_investor/chapters/5 - 616 N Oakes.md

 The owner of that unit, Vanessa, had bought from Darian for $210k in 2012.
 Vanessa eventually sold in 2017 for $220k.
 During that period she completely neglected maintenance and left the townhouse vacant for over a year while living in Olympia.
 She'd periodically announce plans to rent it or advertise it on Airbnb as an "Executive Rental."
 I may have expressed skepticism about the demand for short term executive rentals in Tacoma.

+The first time I met Vanessa, she announced she worked in real estate.
+I asked what she did and she elaborated that she had properties.
+Excited to find a fellow investor, I asked her for details.
+She proudly said that this was her first property.
+Vanessa and the alarming number of others like her around Tacoma made it seem quite likely they was a bit of a bubble developing in Tacoma during that period.

 Vanessa would periodically stop by the townhouse to fix it up.
 She might futz with the garden or hire a handyman to paint something.
 The work that needed to happen never occurred.
 Superficially Vanessa made $10k on that townhouse.
 Of course, that was over a period of 5 years, during a rising market.
 She also paid the mortgage for that time and presumably a 6% agent commission of $13.2k.

 Behind Vanessa, was 614 N Oakes, Unit A.  That had been bought from Darian in 2013 for $185k.
 Duncan had the roof replaced and then proceeded to embark upon a legal battle with Darian to reclaim his damages.
 I understand he eventually got a judgement, though I think there's a blood from a turnip issue with that.